michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 70

-1. To the chief Musician, A Psalm of David, to bring to remembrance.Make haste, O God, to deliver me; make haste to help me, O Lord.to help…: Heb. to my help
+1. To the chief Musician, A Psalm of David, to bring to remembrance.Make haste, O God, to deliver me; make haste to help me, O Lord.

 2. Let them be ashamed and confounded that seek after my soul: let them be turned backward, and put to confusion, that desire my hurt.